Choosing walking equipment

 Walking sticks with a seat

-These are particularly useful for people who need to rest periodically, for example for those with breathing difficulties or a heart condition.
-However, they are not recommended for people who need to take a lot of weight through the stick as the addition of a seat alters the balance of the stick.
+These are particularly useful for people who need to rest periodically - perhaps with breathing difficulties or a heart condition - or for people who find it difficult to stand whilst waiting in a queue.
+They are not recommended for people who need to take a lot of weight through the stick, as the addition of a seat alters the balance of the stick.

-The seat size is often small and seat height varies between the models; the lower the seat the more difficult it is to stand up from.
+The seat size is often small and seat height varies between the models.
+The lower the seat, the more difficult it becomes to stand up.
 Most do not provide back support or armrests to push up from.

 Walking sticks for blind or partially sighted users

-White walking sticks are available as walking aids for those people who are blind or visually impaired and also have difficulty mobilising.
-The white colour acts as an indicator to those around that the user has a visual impairment.
-Red tape can be wrapped around these sticks to indicate that they are being used by people who are both deaf and blind or white sticks with red stripes can be purchased.
+White walking sticks are available as walking aids for those people who are blind, partially sighted or have difficulty mobilising.
+The white colour acts as an indicator to those around that the user is blind or partially sighted.
+White sticks with red stripes can be purchased for those who are both deaf and blind or alternatively, red tape can be wrapped around a white stick.

-These walking sticks should not be confused with symbol canes which enable people who are blind or visually impaired to establish the nature of their immediate surroundings.
-They act as guides by locating obstacles in the path of the user.
-They are also white in colour.
+These walking sticks should not be confused with symbol canes which enable people who are blind or partially sighted to establish the nature of their immediate surroundings; or white guide canes which are used to locate obstacles in the path of the user.

 The RNIB can help with finding appropriate mobility training for you if you are having difficulty resulting from sight loss RNIB mobility training.